ValentinH/react-easy-sort/README.md

 This component doesn't take any other props than its child.
 This child should be a single React element that can receives a ref.
 If you pass a component as a child, it needs to be wrapped with `React.forwardRef()`.

+## Recommended CSS rules

+To disable browser default behaviors than can interfer with the dragging experience, we recommend adding the following declarations on the "items":
+- `user-select: none;`: disable the selection of content inside the item (the blue box)
+- `pointer-events: none;`: required for some browsers if your items contain images (see the [Interactive avatars demo](https://codesandbox.io/s/react-easy-sort-images-demo-486qk))

 ## Development

 ```shell